divblox/divblox.github.io/advanced-training-exercise.md

 With this, we have updated all the functionality needed for the `Category` entity as well as created a page to edit the categories as well as have visual aid with regard to the hierarchical structure of the categories.

-### Ticket Changes
+### Ticket Functionality

-Now we will focus on the changes to the `Ticket` entity, which will be split into 3 parts:
+Now we will focus on the changes to the `Ticket` entity and its pages, which will be split into 3 parts:

--   Updating the 'ticket_crud_update' component with default `SubTask` and `Note` CRUD
+-   Updating the 'ticket_crud_update' component with `SubTask` and `Note` CRUD
--   Customising the subtasks
+-   Customising the sub tasks
 -   Customising the notes and attachments

 #### Update Component Changes

-We have already set up our 'create' and 'update' components to work in a streamline way, i.e. When creating a ticket, only having to input the ticket name and description, after which you are navigated to the ticket_update page where you can complete all other relevant fields.
-We now want to have a subtasks and notes data list in this component.
-We first create the data series CRUD components for each using the Divblox web interface, after which we just insert them into our ticket_crud_update' component (in their own row, taking up equal 6 columns each in bootsrap terms).
+We have already set up our 'create' and 'update' components to work in a streamline way:

+- When creating a ticket, only having to input the ticket name and description,
+- after which you are navigated to the ticket_update page where you can complete all other relevant fields.

+We now want to have a sub tasks list and a notes list in this component.
+We first create the CRUD components for each using the Divblox Component Builder, after which we just insert them into our ticket_crud_update' component (in their own row, taking up equal 6 columns each in bootstrap terms).

+{VIDEO HERE PLEASE}

 #### Customising the SubTask CRUD

-The subtask are already constrained by the parent Ticket ID, so all we can do is make the HTML formatting a little bit more to our liking.
+The sub tasks are already constrained by the parent Ticket ID, so all we need to do is make the HTML formatting a little bit more to our liking.
 You can make the input boxes fullwidth and arrange them in a bootstrap layout to your liking.

 #### Customising the Note CRUD

 The `Note` section is a bit more complicated, for a few reasons.
 Firstly, we want to be able to attach files here, which need to be constrained to the currently opened ticket.
 Let's start off by creating a 'note_attachment_uploader' component which we will tailor to our needs, based off of the default 'native_file_uploader' component.
 This is done via the component builder.

+{VIDEO HERE PLEASE}

 Below is a outline of the `initFileUploader()` function.
-We overrride it's default functionality, leaving everything as is, except that we add one more parameter to the data in the upload, namely the 'note_id'.
+We override it's default functionality, leaving everything as is, except that we add one more parameter to the data in the upload, namely the 'note_id'.

 ```js
 initFileUploader() {